 It is possible to select markers to be available during a measurement to "mark" specific events, as well as to add new ones, change their names and settings.
-To use markers during a measurement, see the chapter "9.11" on page 69.
+To use markers during a measurement, see the chapter "9.11 Manually add markers to the measurement" on page 68.